mau25673/dndcharbuilder/README.md

 # dndcharbuilder
 A character builder for the popular TTRPG Dungeons &amp; Dragons.

+Made for Qt Creator using C++.